ALARA Stay-Time Review Guide Skip to main content

 Emergency Dose Guidelines

 Planned special exposures and emergency exposures are addressed separately from routine occupational limits.
-Under 10 CFR 20.1206, a planned special exposure allows a dose up to 5 rem TEDE in a single event (in addition to the annual limit), with lifetime tracking and prior NRC authorization.
+Under 10 CFR 20.1206, a planned special exposure allows a dose up to 5 rem TEDE in a single event (in addition to the annual limit), authorized by the licensee in advance under the specific conditions of 20.1206 (exceptional-situation justification, written authorization, informing the worker, and lifetime dose tracking).
 This provision is rarely used in industrial settings.

 For emergency response involving a stuck source, overexposure, or lost source recovery, the NRC and EPA have published emergency dose guidelines.
 The general principle is that the dose accepted during an emergency should be commensurate with the benefit of the action.
 Saving a life may justify higher doses than recovering a source that is not posing an immediate public hazard.